steven2358/simple_slide/README.md

 A jQuery slideshow that simply fades between a list of images.

 Features:
-- One option: fade time
+- Options: slide duration, fade time
+- Allows for multiple slideshows at once
 - No bells
 - No whistles